ayoisaiah/f2/README.md

 ## Why should you use F2?

 - F2 helps you organise your filesystem through batch renaming so that your files and directories can have a consistent naming scheme.
-- It offers a comprehensive set of renaming options and scales well from trivial string replacements to more complex operations involving regular expressions.
+- It offers a comprehensive set of renaming options, and scales well from trivial string replacements to more complex operations involving regular expressions.
 - F2 prioritises correctness and safety by ensuring that a renaming operation does not result in conflicts or errors.
-It runs several [validations](https://github.com/ayoisaiah/f2/wiki/Validation-and-conflict-detection) before carrying out a renaming operation and provides an easy way to automatically [fix any detected conflicts](https://github.com/ayoisaiah/f2/wiki/Validation-and-conflict-detection#auto-fixing-conflicts).
+It runs several [validations](https://github.com/ayoisaiah/f2/wiki/Validation-and-conflict-detection) before carrying out a renaming operation, and provides an easy way to automatically [fix any detected conflicts](https://github.com/ayoisaiah/f2/wiki/Validation-and-conflict-detection#auto-fixing-conflicts).
 - F2 supports all the standard [renaming recipes](https://github.com/ayoisaiah/f2/wiki/Renaming-Recipes) including (but not limited to) string replacement, insertion of text as a prefix, suffix or other position in the file name, stripping a set of characters, changing the case of a set of letters, using auto incrementing numbers, swapping parts of the file name, e.t.c.
 - F2 provides several [built-in variables](https://github.com/ayoisaiah/f2/wiki/Built-in-variables) for added flexibility in the renaming process.
-These variables are based on file attributes such as Exif information for images and ID3 tags for audio files.
+These variables are based on file attributes such as Exif information for images, and ID3 tags for audio files.
 F2 also supports utilising tags from the popular [exiftool](https://github.com/ayoisaiah/f2/wiki/Exiftool-variables) which should cover most use cases.
 - F2 is very fast and won't waste your time.
 See [benchmarks](#benchmarks).
 - F2 allows you to [revert any renaming operation](https://github.com/ayoisaiah/f2/wiki/Undoing-a-renaming-operation) performed with the program.
 This means you don't have to worry about making a mistake because you can always get back to the previous state without breaking a sweat.
 - F2 has good test coverage with equal attention paid to all supported platforms (Linux, Windows and macOS).